peixetlift/Peixetlift.github.io/_posts/2021-03-24-Common-Linux_PrivEsc.md

 * * *
 For a beteter understanding of wildcards in Linux, you can visit [this page](https://geek-university.com/linux/wildcard/)

-The next step is to find how many shells are there on the system, to guess so, we need to start enumerating with `LinEnum.sh`.
+The next step is to find how many shells there are in the system, to guess so, we need to start enumerating with `LinEnum.sh`.
 You can run the script with :

 ```